 Right Amount of Carbohydrate Loading

 Again this will depend on the duration of the event, but training status should also be considered.
 For example an elite Tour de France cyclist will consume on average 10-12g carbohydrate per kg body mass per day, but somebody running their first half marathon will not need this much.
 So for a 90 minute race, 6-8g per kg body mass of carbohydrate is adequate the day before.
-For marathons and ultra-endurance events 8-10g·kg·bm is advised.
+For nutrition for marathons and ultra-endurance events 8-10g·kg·bm is advised.

 A 70kg athlete running a marathon will require at least 560g (8g·kg) carbohydrate.
 This is the equivalent to 9 large potatoes, 750g raw pasta or 17 ½ 500ml bottles of Lucozade sport.